mining-visualizer/Mining-Visualizer/README.md

 ### Software Components

 This software suite is made up of two programs.
 The first is the program contained in this repo, which is often referred to as Mining Visualizer proper, or just MVis.
-It is basically a relay / data collection program that communicates with the miner and drives the desktop widgets and the web application.
-The second component is the actual [the miner](https://github.com/mining-visualizer/MVis-ethminer), which is a fork of Genoil's ethminer.
+It is basically a relay / data collection program written in Pascal that communicates with the miner and drives the desktop widgets and the web application.
+The second component is the [actual miner](https://github.com/mining-visualizer/MVis-ethminer), which is a fork of Genoil's ethminer.
 This is often referred to as *MVis-ethminer*.

 ### Platform support